Yoga Teacher Training

 • A non-refundable application fee of $200 is due upon acceptance to the program.

-Tuition does not cover the cost of a small number of books that are required reading or teaching practicum fees (if any) but does include all listed training sessions, handouts and 48 free yoga classes at Mind Body Zone during teacher training (value of $576).
-Subsequent classes can be taken at MBZ at a discounted rate.
+Tuition does not cover the cost of a small number of books that are required reading or teaching practicum fees (if any) but does include all listed training sessions, handouts and UNLIMITED free yoga classes at Mind Body Zone during teacher training.

 Prerequisites for Application and Certification